baylonp/Tyre-Anomaly-Detection/README.md

 ## Final Notes

-This project could have not been complted succesfully without the help of [Lorenzo Cozzani](https://github.com/Arkw0w) who spent time with me taking pictures of tyres and helped running the model on his juicy NVIDIA RTX 2070Super
+This project could have not been complted succesfully without the help of [@Arkw0w](https://github.com/Arkw0w) who spent time with me taking pictures of tyres and helped running the model on his juicy NVIDIA RTX 2070Super